Tuesday, April 12, 2022

 With all this in mind, you should NOT donate blood if:

-However, if you never experienced any of the above, it is totally safe for you to donate blood and we encourage you to do so.
+However, if you never experienced any of the above, it is safe for you to donate blood and we encourage you to do so.
 If you still have doubts about it, you should know that the necessity for blood never stops.
-Apparently, hospitals in England and North Wales need more than 6,000 blood donations every day, to be able to keep up with the demand.
-Health professionals have explained that the blood supply is not only crucial in cases of emergency, but also for people who are following a long-term treatment.
+Hospitals in England and North Wales need more than 6,000 blood donations every day, to be able to keep up with the demand.
+Health professionals have explained that the blood supply is not only crucial in cases of emergency, but also for people who are following long-term treatment.